 When family circumstances or parental custody changes, grandparents are sometimes left wondering if they could remain part of their grandchildren’s lives.
 In some cases, they may even feel as if they should take on the role of the primary caregiver or at least secure regular visitation rights.
 However, the legal system in Colorado does not give many options for grandparents' rights in Colorado in child custody cases.
-The motion to intervene is the main legal mechanism grandparents can use to present their claims to the court.
+The motion to intervene is the main legal mechanism grandparents can use to present their claims to the court, so getting the help of a Denver Family Law Lawyer will help.

 Is There a Path to File for Grandparents' Rights in Colorado?